 For monitoring purposes, memory usage is not proxy for service load.
 CPU usage and network IO are much better metrics to be tracking.

-Only the memory usage of the workers is expected to be high.
+Only the memory usage of the Okera Enforcement Fleet workers is expected to be high.
 All the other services maintain very little state.

 The general calling pattern for a scan is:

-A user makes a request to the Planner, which returns a list of tasks.
-Since this only hits the Planner, this has minimal memory usage on the Planner.
+A user makes a request to the Okera Policy Engine (planner), which returns a list of tasks.
+Since this only involves the Okera Policy Engine, this incurs minimal memory usage.
 Expect to see high IO and CPU load, as generating the splits can be compute- and IO-intensive for large datasets.

 For large datasets, the list of tasks will be far larger than the number of works or processor cores in the compute cluster.
-For example, we may return 1,000 tasks, but the EMR cluster only runs 64 (based on EMR cluster size, etc) at a time.
-Continuing with this example, the 64 tasks (run from EMR) get run on all the workers, distributed randomly.
+For example, we may return 1,000 tasks, but the Amazon EMR cluster only runs 64 (based on Amazon EMR cluster size, etc) at a time.
+Continuing with this example, the 64 tasks (run from Amazon EMR) get run on all the Okera Enforcement Fleet workers, distributed randomly.
 In a 10-node Okera cluster, each node would be expected to see 6-7 concurrent tasks, but you will see some variance in practice due to randomness.
-It would be unsurprising if the range across the workers was 4-10 concurrent tasks.
+It would be unsurprising if the range across the Okera Enforcement Fleet workers was 4-10 concurrent tasks.

 When each task begins running, it starts using memory.
-When it is done, it frees that memory (to the worker, not the OS as above), and EMR will schedule the next task, which does the same thing.
+When it is done, it frees that memory (to the Okera Enforcement Fleet worker, not the operating system as above), and Amazon EMR will schedule the next task, which does the same thing.
 In this case, the peak memory required would be equal the memory requirement per task multiplied by the peak number of concurrent tasks (in this example: 10).